-Could you live like your great grandmother did on wash day?
+Could you do laundry as your great grandmother did?

 I only have one memory of my great grandmother.
 It was her standing in an upstairs window watching me play in the yard of my grandmother’s house.
 I don’t remember talking to her, but I can still see her standing at that window.

-As she was facing the last years of her life, I was a little girl full of life with no cares to what tomorrow would bring.
+As she was facing the last years of her life, I was a little girl full of life with no cares about what tomorrow would bring.
 I often wonder what she was thinking as she was watched me play.
 Was she reminiscing about a time when she watched her own children play, or was she remembering her own childhood?
-Maybe was dreading making her old fashion laundry detergent and starting wash.
+Maybe she was dreading making her homemade laundry detergent and starting wash.

 How I wish, I would have taken time to get to know her better.
 To learn how she spent her days, what she did to pass the time, and what she dreamed of for her own children.